zekicaneksi/Tagger-Player/README.md

 # Tagger-Player
 An Electron / Go app that ables you to tag your music files and make playlists out of them.
+It keeps the tag information in the directory with a hidden file named `.tagger_player`.

 Works in Linux/Windows.
 Most likely works in Mac as well though haven't been tested.